Can't Smile Without You: Barry Manilow version

 "Can't Smile Without You" was recorded by Manilow in 1977 and released on his 1978 album, Even Now.
 Manilow also issued the song as a single in 1978 where it reached No. 1 on the Billboard Adult Contemporary chart and No. 3 on the Billboard Hot 100 chart.

 Manilow's version has slightly different lyrics from the Carpenters' version such as the Carpenters's line "I can't laugh and I can't walk/I'm finding it hard even to talk" which was changed in Manilow's version to "I can't laugh and I can't sing/I'm finding it hard to do anything".
 The Carpenters remixed the song with additional orchestration for the B-side of the 1977 "Calling Occupants of Interplanetary Craft" single, revising the lyrics to read "I can't laugh and I can't sleep/I don't even talk to people I meet".

 Billboard said that Manilow's version starts "sweetly with a soft whistle" and builds in intensity over the course of the song, similar to other of Manilow's popular songs.
 Record World said that it "moves at a moderate, catchy tempo with a lost-love lyric of the sort that has swelled the artist's audience."

 A version on Manilow's greatest hits box set, The Complete Collection and Then Some..., contains a slightly different version to the previously released version.

-During live performances, Barry Manilow will pull a girl out of the audience to sing the song as a duet with him.
+The Barry Manilow version is closely associated with the English Premier League Football club Tottenham Hotspur.
+The song first became associated with the club in the late 1970s, having reportedly been played on the team coach on away trips during that era.
+The song is played before home matches at Tottenham Hotspur Stadium and at the club's previous home White Hart Lane.